 One of the biggest obstacles for people buying their own property is cost.
 While it might cost you a little to buy a shipping container and fit it out with all of the accessories needed to make it a properly functioning home (plumbing, electricity and insulation, for example), it still tends to cost far less than buying a traditional home.

-There are also storage container homes that have already been built, customised and lived in that can be bought from previous owners, just like any other home.
+There are also homes that have already been built, customised and lived in that can be bought from previous owners, just like any other home.

-Whether you decide to buy a pre-built shipping container home or you want to construct one yourself, the good news is that there is also financial support out there for those who are unable to pay the full cost outright.
+Whether you decide to buy a pre-built unit home or you want to construct one yourself, the good news is that there is also financial support out there for those who are unable to pay the full cost outright.

-We recommend that you shop around to find the best deal for you, and make sure that you are clear that it is for a shipping container home.
+We recommend that you shop around to find the best deal for you.
 Many people find that they can get the best deals from smaller financial institutions rather than the big banks and building societies.

-If you are buying land where you are hoping to construct your shipping container home, you should also check with your local authority about planning permission.
-Depending on your circumstances, you might need planning permission to build your shipping container home.
+If you are buying land where you are hoping to construct your new home, you should also check with your local authority about planning permission.
+Depending on your circumstances, you might need planning permission to build.